 Next, measure the thickness of the hinge flange and mark the depth of the flange on the inside face of the door stiles or the outer edge of the cabinet face frame.

 Cut the Outline

 Once your pencil marks are in place, gently score the marks using a utility knife.
-I like to use a combination square as a reference guide for the utility knife to keep the score lines straight and even.
+We like to use a combination square as a reference guide for the utility knife to keep the score lines straight and even.
 Pay special attention to scoring the corners, as they can be difficult to cleanly mortise.
-Take our time and remember that care with scoring the lines will yield a better-finished mortise.
+Take your time and remember that care with scoring the lines will yield a better-finished mortise.

 Remove the Waste

 There are two common methods for removing the waste once you've marked and scored the outlines of your mortise.
 One is to use a plunge router with a straight-cutting bit to remove the desired material and cut the mortise.
-While you can do this task free-hand, there are mortising guides available that clamp onto the door or frame that take out the guesswork.
+While you can do this with your task free-hand, there are mortising guides available that clamp onto the door or frame that take out the guesswork.
 These kits come with a collar that connects to the base of your router to guide the router and prevent it from extending beyond the boundaries of the scored lines.

 A more traditional method is to use a bevel-edged chisel to cut out the waste.
 Be sure that your chisel is sharp and undamaged before you begin the task.
 A dull chisel is a dangerous chisel.

 The easiest way to remove the waste is to deepen your scored lines to the desired depth, then make a series of equally-deep cuts perpendicular to the long edge of the hinge mortise, about 1/8-inch apart.
 Once you have each of these cuts completed to the proper depth, you can simply turn the chisel on edge (with the flat side of the bevel facing the surface of the door or frame) and knock out the scored pieces.